|Jazz-Rock Fusion or Fusion is a style of music that emerged

 Formed in 1971, Weather Report began as a more experimental jazz group but later became more commercially orientated.
 The lineup of the band changed from album to album, with only founders Joe Zawinul and Wayne Shorter remaining constant.
 On Bitches Brew and on many of the subsequent Weather Report cuts Wayne Shorter played soprano saxophone.

-Chick Corea recorded Return to Forever with Joe Farrell (flutes, soprano saxophone), Flora purim (vocal, percussion), Stanley Clarke (bass) and Airto Moreira (drums, percussion) for the ECM label in 1972 and subsequently adopted Return to Forever as the name of his band.
-The band became much more electric and rock orientated with the departure of Airto, Flora and Joe Farrell and the arrival of drummer Lenny White and guitarist Bill Connors in 1973 with only bass player Stanley Clarke remaining from the original lineup.
+Chick Corea recorded Return to Forever with Joe Farrell (flutes, soprano saxophone), Flora Purim (vocal, percussion), Stanley Clarke (bass) and Airto Moreira (drums, percussion) for the ECM label in 1972 and subsequently adopted Return to Forever as the name of his band.
+With the departure of Airto, Flora and Joe Farrell after Light As A Feather (1973) the band became more electric and rock orientated with the arrival of their replacements, drummer Lenny White and guitarist Bill Connors, with only Stanley Clarke remaining from the original lineup.
 Bill Connors was subsequently replaced by Al Di Meola.

 Steely Dan also made jazz influenced rock from 1972 onwards and as their career progressed, they increasingly recorded using top session musicians, many of whom were jazz musicians.